 This article will help you read and understand your pathology report for schwannoma.

-by Bibianna Purgina, MD FRCPC, updated on December 6, 2018
+by Bibianna Purgina MD FRCPC, updated January 4, 2021

 Nerves are like long wires made up of groups of cells called neurons.
 Nerves transmit information (such as temperature, pressure, and pain) between your brain and your body.
 Nerves are found throughout your body.
 Some nerves are very small (like those just under the surface of the skin) while other are very large (like those that go to muscles).